 Senior Associate

-Adam is passionate about finding timeless and enduring architectural solutions to our cities spatial problems.
+Adam is passionate about finding timeless and enduring architectural solutions to our city’s spatial problems.

 As an Architect-Researcher he draws upon his decade-long experience in transformative urban renewal and academic discipline from specialist research in urban learning environments.

-Adam current and completed city-making projects include Parramatta Square, Australian War Memorial, Glebe Mid-Rise Social Housing, Alexandria Commercial Feasibility, and a design vision for a future urban school.
+His current and completed city-making projects include London Central, Parramatta Square, Australian War Memorial, Glebe Mid-Rise Social Housing, Alexandria Commercial Feasibility, and a design vision for a future urban school.

 Senior Associate